Broadcom revenue forecast misses views; shares fall 5 percent

 | SAN FRANCISCO

-SAN FRANCISCO Broadcom (BRCM.O), which faces growing competition in mobile chips, on Tuesday forecast fourth-quarter revenue that was below Wall Street expectations, sending its shares lower even as third-quarter results topped views.
+SAN FRANCISCO Broadcom, which faces growing competition in mobile chips, on Tuesday forecast fourth-quarter revenue that was below Wall Street expectations, sending its shares lower even as third-quarter results topped views.

 Broadcom also said that during the third quarter it started a restructuring plan to reduce expenses, including cutting its workforce by up to 1,150 employees.

-Related to that, the company recorded a $12 million restructuring cost in the third quarter and will record another for $20 million in the current quarter.
+Related to that, the company recorded a $12 million (7.3 million pounds) restructuring cost in the third quarter and will record another for $20 million in the current quarter.

 Worries about Broadcom's slow progress launching Long Term Evolution baseband technology as well as concerns about growing competition selling connectivity chips used in smartphones have hurt the company's stock, which has fallen 19 percent in 2013.